api3dao/airnode/packages/operation/README.md

 `parameters` - parameters that can be encoded directly using [airnode-abi](https://github.com/api3dao/airnode/tree/master/packages/airnode-abi)

 **Full Requests**

-`requesterId` - the ID for the requester making

-`type` - "full"

-`apiProvider` - the name of the API provider

-`client` - the name of the client contract

 `endpoint` - the name of the endpoint for the specific API provider